 Small cistern [under the pavement?] before the door of the Locutory; the rain-water delivered into the gutters which are fixed round the Cloister garth is turned into this cistern, and conducted in a drain-pipe under the passage which leads to the Infirmary Hall.
 This pipe, when it comes opposite to the crypt door, is turned to the right, and continues its course outside the passage.

-Here it quits the fishpond, and passes to the Prior’s cistern.
+From the fishpond to the Prior’s cistern.

 Here the water passes into the aisle of the Infirmary Hall.